 Can I apply at any time?

-No. The HWA, Mary Shelley, Dark Poetry, and Rocky Wood Scholarships will be open to applications for three months of each year, usually from May to August.
+No. The HWA, Mary Shelley, Dark Poetry, Dennis Etchison, and Rocky Wood Scholarships and the Diversity Grants will be open to applications for three months of each year, usually from May/June to August.
 The Scholarship From Hell will be open around the beginning of each year.

 Applications are open and I’d like to apply, so do I just send in a writing sample?